Brutzy/ACH/README.md

 Step 1. run _ Supplier_Bank_Accounts_v101.sql _ to make sure that the system has Routing #, Account #, eMail

 Step 2. run _ main program _ Payments_v102.sql.
-Feed a date _ mm/dd/yyyy to
+Feed in a date _ mm/dd/yyyy to

 Step 3.
 ACH_Payments_v103.sql which uses Payments_One_Date_s102.sql _ a sub-program.